KNAH

-KNAH (101.5 FM, "101.5 Hank FM") is a gold-based country music radio station broadcasting to the Salt Lake City metropolitan area.
-Licensed to Oakley, Utah, It is owned and operated by Broadway Media.
+KNAH (101.5 FM, "101.5 Hank FM") is a commercial radio station licensed to Oakley, Utah, United States, and serving the Salt Lake City metropolitan area.
+It is owned by Broadway Media and features a gold-based country music format.
 Its studios are on West Broadway (300 South) in Downtown Salt Lake City.

-KNAH is a Class C FM station, with an effective radiated power (ERP) of 89,000 watts.
 The transmitter tower is atop Humpy Peak, 50 miles east of Salt Lake City.
-It has multiple booster stations to help improve its signal.
+KNAH also has multiple booster stations to help improve its signal.